 Bachelor of Arts (BA) in Psychology

-Psychology is THE umbrella discipline overarching all other disciplines.
-WHY?
-Psychology is about the human mind and the behavior that it generates, and humans behave everywhere across all other disciplines.
+Psychology can be seen as an umbrella discipline overarching all other disciplines.
+Psychology is about the human mind and the behavior that it generates, and humans behave across various subjects.

-Study Psychology at Webster in Vienna and get your hands on physiological recording devices!
-Learn how to get access to the non-conscious mind, while being led through all basic Psychology sub disciplines.
-The CanBeLab (Cognitive & Affective Neuroscience and Behavior) is waiting for you to record brain activities, muscle activity, skin conductance, to code and analyse facial expressions, to do real science.
+Study psychology at Webster Vienna Private University and get your hands on physiological recording devices.
+Learn how to get access to the non-conscious mind, while being led through all basic psychology sub disciplines.
+The CanBeLab (Cognitive & Affective Neuroscience and Behavior) is waiting for you to record brain activities, muscle activity, skin conductance, to code and analyze facial expressions, for scientific research.

-As a psychology student at Webster University, you will have the opportunity to study the specific issues, theories and science of the discipline and also attain an understanding of the complexity and diversity of human behavior and on top of it we will expose you to our cutting-edge laboratory with latest technologies.
+As a psychology student at Webster, you will have the opportunity to study specific issues, theories and science of the discipline and also attain an understanding of the complexity and diversity of human behavior.
+All the while, we will give you access to our cutting-edge laboratory with the latest technologies.

-To achieve this, you will use approaches that range from the scientific to the philosophical, from the experimental to the theoretical.
-Through these methods you will develop and apply problem-solving skills that will help you think analytically and to communicate clearly and persuasively throughout your life and career.
+Our psychology students use approaches that range from the scientific to the philosophical, from the experimental to the theoretical.
+Through these methods our students develop and apply problem-solving skills that will help you think analytically and to communicate clearly and persuasively throughout their lives and careers.

-Our friendly, professionally experienced faculty specialize in a variety of areas that will allow you to approach psychology from several different perspectives, including Biological and Evolutionary, Clinical and Counseling, Lifespan Development, Learning and Cognitive, and Social and Cross-Cultural perspectives, even Neuroscience plays a important role.
+Our friendly and experienced faculty specialize in a variety of areas that will allow you to approach psychology from different perspectives, including biological and evolutionary, clinical and counseling, lifespan development, learning and cognitive, social and cross-cultural perspectives, even Neuroscience plays an important role.

-You will also learn advanced research methods, such as the advanced analysis of statistical techniques, research methodology and psychological testing.
-Throughout your studies, our faculty will help you:
+Our students also learn advanced research methods, such as the advanced analysis of statistical techniques, research methodology and psychological testing.
+The faculty is there to help our students:

 - Develop analytical skills;